26 February 2018

 If you think you’re likely to be affected, this is an opportunity to review your existing tax planning and look for ways to make your directors’ pay more effective.
 There are various ways to mitigate the impact on your income tax bill, including paying more into a personal pension scheme, or holding off on any dividend payments that would push you over the £2k threshold.

-If you think your dividend income is likely to be affected by the reduction in the dividend allowance, talk to your professional tax advisers and take action now – the sooner you act, the more time you’ll have to refresh your tax planning before the April deadline.
+If you think your dividend income is likely to be affected by the reduction in the dividend allowance, talk to your professional tax advisers and take action now – the sooner you act, the more time you’ll have to refresh your tax planning for the coming year.

 We can review your tax planning to maximise directors’ payGet in touch